-Marines in uniform are not authorized to put their hands in their pockets.
+17. Marines in uniform are not authorized to put their hands in their pockets

-Only female Marines are authorized to carry umbrellas in uniform.
+18. Only female Marines are authorized to carry umbrellas in uniform

-The rank of Marine “gunner” is the only Marine Corps rank that requires different insignia on the left and right uniform collars (*The rank of colonel requires the eagles on each collar to be mirror images of each other, so they are also technically different insignia).
+19. The rank of Marine “gunner” is the only Marine Corps rank that requires different insignia on the left and right uniform collars.
+(The rank of colonel requires the eagles on each collar to be mirror images of each other, so they are also technically different insignia).

-In the Corps, because of the total hours off, a three-day weekend is called a “72” and a four-day weekend is called a “96.”
+20. In the Marine Corps a three-day weekend is called a “72” and a four-day weekend is called a “96”

-The Marine Corps mascot is an English bulldog named Chesty, after Marine Lt.
+21. The Marine Corps mascot is an English bulldog named Chesty.
+This mascot was named after Marine Lt.
 Gen. Louis B. “Chesty” Puller, the only Marine to earn five Navy Crosses.

-Even though the Corps is an amphibious force, swim qualification is one of the few annual qualifications that doesn’t count toward a Marine’s promotion to the next rank.
+22. Even though the Corps is an amphibious force, swim qualification is one of the few annual qualifications that doesn’t count toward a Marine’s promotion to the next rank

+23. Three, five or seven Marines can perform a three-volley salute.
 A three-volley salute performed at funeral ceremonies is often confused with a 21-gun salute.
 The three-volley salute is the firing of three rifle volleys (rounds) over the graves of fallen armed forces members and political leaders and can be traced to the European dynastic wars, when fighting was halted to remove the dead and wounded.
 Once an area was cleared of casualties, three volleys were sent into the air as a signal to resume fighting.
-Three, five or seven Marines can perform a three-volley salute.

-Ever since Vietnam, Marine amtrac crews will not eat apricots, as they’re considered bad luck.
+27. Ever since Vietnam, Marine Amtrac crews will not eat apricots, as they’re considered bad luck

-28. Marines also think it’s unlucky to eat the CHARMS that used to come in packs of meals ready to eat.
+28. Marines also think it’s unlucky to eat the CHARMS that used to come in packs of meals ready to eat

-Marines are often called jarheads because of their high-and-tight haircuts, but some Marines take this cut to the extreme.
-Unauthorized haircuts include the horseshoe and the mohawk.
+29. Marines are often called jarheads because of their high-and-tight haircuts.
+But some Marines take this cut to the extreme — unauthorized haircuts include the horseshoe and the mohawk.